Other / mixed grade configuration · Shreveport, LA

 How many students attend Academic Recovery Ombudsman?

 Academic Recovery Ombudsman has 168 students enrolled.
-It is a other school in Shreveport, LA.
+It is an alternative school in Shreveport, LA.

 What is the student-teacher ratio at Academic Recovery Ombudsman?